 Patagonia Men's Quandary Pants - Regular

-- Comfortable, multifunctional, all-season pants made of a lightweight, quick-drying, stretch-woven 94% nylon/(62% recycled)/6% spandex with 50+ UPF sun protection and a DWR (durable water repellent) finish
+- Comfortable, multifunctional, all-season pants made of a lightweight, quick-drying, stretch-woven 95% nylon/(65% recycled)/5% spandex with 50+ UPF sun protection and a DWR (durable water repellent) finish

-- Curved waistband contours to the natural shape of the hips and provides a close fit to keep pants in place when you’re moving; metal-button closure with zip fly
+- Curved waistband contours to the natural shape of the hips and provides a close fit to keep pants in place during movement; metal button closure with zip fly

-- Handwarmer pockets, two rear pockets, one right coin pocket and one zippered pocket on the right thigh
+- Two handwarmer pockets, two rear pockets, one right coin pocket and one zippered pocket on the right thigh

 - Front and back knee articulation and gusseted crotch allow for full range of motion